MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 To receive values from other topics, set the variable's property:

-1. In the **Question** node, select the variable that you want to receive values from other topics.
+1. Select the variable that you want to receive values from other topics in the **Question** node.

 1. In the **Variables properties** pane,  under **Topic (limited scope)** select **Receive values from other topics**.